XavierDuthil/youtube-tracklist-control/README.md

 # YouTube™ Tracklist Control
-MIT-licensed open source extension for Google Chrome and Chromium.
+MIT-licensed open source extension for Google Chrome, Firefox and Chromium.

 This extension provides useful functionalities when watching music-compilation videos on YouTube™.